PYNQPANTHERS/fractal-accelerator-rtl/README.md

-# fractal-accelerator-rtl

-Verilog/SystemVerilog HDL and testbenches for the fractal accelerator PL fabric.
-Targets the Zynq-7020 on the PYNQ-Z1.
+# PYNQZOOM - A fractal accelerator in hardware

-## What this is
+## Overview

 A general-purpose escape-time fractal renderer implemented entirely in programmable logic.
-Supports fractals expressible as a complex polynomial iteration (Mandelbrot, Julia, …) configured by the PS at render start; once started, the PL runs to completion with no software involvement.
+The PS configures a render over AXI-Lite and raises a start pulse; from that point the PL runs to completion with no software involvement, writing the finished frame to DDR over AXI-HP.

-The architecture centres on a pool of parallel iterator cores (organised into clusters) sharing a job queue, coordinated by a quad-tree scheduler implementing the Mariani–Silver algorithm.
-A 1024×1024 image is rendered as 16 sequential 256×256 "sixteenths", each living in BRAM during computation and streamed to DRAM over an AXI-HP write port.
+The architecture centres on a pool of parallel iterator cores organised into clusters, coordinated by a hardware implementation of the Mariani-Silver quad-tree algorithm.
+Rather than dispatching every pixel unconditionally, the scheduler tests box borders and flood-fills uniform regions, only queuing individual pixels where the boundary is non-uniform.
+A 1024×1024 frame is rendered as 16 sequential 256×256 sixteenths, each held in on-chip BRAM during computation and streamed to DDR by a dedicated AXI-HP writeback unit once complete.

+Each core supports two runtime-selectable precision modes without additional hardware: a narrow mode that runs two independent pixel lanes in parallel using the native DSP multiply width, and a wide mode that groups the same DSP slices across multiple cycles via partial-product accumulation to achieve double the arithmetic precision for deep zooms.
+Fractal variant and Julia mode are controlled by a per-render opcode, enabling a large family of fractal forms to be rendered without RTL changes.

+---

 ## Two designs